chrisyeh96/chrisyeh96.github.io/_posts/2017-08-08-definitive-guide-python-imports.md

 ## Case 1: `sys.path` is known ahead of time

 If you only ever call `python start.py` or `python other.py`, then it is very easy to set up the imports for all of the modules.
-In this case, `sys.path` will alwasy include `test/` in its search path.
+In this case, `sys.path` will always include `test/` in its search path.
 Therefore, all of the import statements can be written relative to the `test/` folder.

 Ex: a file in the `test` project needs to import the `helloWorld()` function in `sa1.py`
 - Solution: `from packA.subA.sa1 import helloWorld` (or any of the other equivalent import syntaxes demonstrated above)